ActiveThis profile is actively maintained

 What must happen

 RWE operates several of the oldest, most CO2-intensive coal power stations, which will have to be phased out early for Germany to be on track for a Paris-compliant coal phase-out.
-This is a conclusion that the Coal Commission will inevitably reach, if it bases its outcome on scientific coal phase-out models.

 Human rights and social issues